 The Institute is only interested in effective change — and truly effective change most often occurs through personal contacts: one-one-one or small group opportunities to meet with decision makers and responsible citizens.
 Sutherland uses its stable of resources to reach the hearts and minds of individuals.

 Sutherland Institute works closely with Utah’s local and state elected officials to promote sound public policy.
-The results of our efforts for 2013 can be found in this scorecard, while the 2012 results are outlined in this scorecard showing key bills and how state legislators voted.
+The results of our efforts are summarized in annual legislative scorecards, which show our position on key bills and how legislators voted.

 Sutherland’s stable of policy analysts has deep experience with a wide variety of public policy issues related to our seven governing principles.
 Because Sutherland does not accept government or corporate grants, our research is well respected throughout the state and country for its accuracy, independence and authenticity.